jacob670/jacob670/README.md

 ### 2. [Olympic Swimming Dataset Analysis (In progress)](https://github.com/jacob670/OlympicSwimmingDataAnalysis)
 - **Tech Stack** Python, Pandas, Matplotlib, MySQL
-- **Description** Examining and performing tabular transformations and aggregations, accessing and manipulating data, designing, and storing data in a relational database, and creating data visualizations.
+- **Description** Examined and performed tabular transformations and aggregations, accessed and manipulated data, designed and stored data in a relational database, and created data visualizations.
 The dataset consists of Olympic swimming history and is linked to the repository.
   - *Data Inspection and Cleanup*
     - Utilized Pandas to load, clean, and transform large amounts of raw data in a tabular format
   - *Data Storage*